kbruton18/idb/PITCHME.md

 +++
 #### What we can do better
-- slow to load in some cases, particularly images
+- slow loading
-- commit numbers need a page to display
+- refresh to display commits
-- lack of UI indication during filtering or sorting
+- no indicator for filtering or sorting
 - filtering/sorting is not applied if user presses back button
 - no indication of page number in paginated pages
-- very few campground instances
+- sparsely connected models
-- sparse data; many occasions of "No Info Available"
+- sparse data for visitor centers and campgrounds

 +++
 #### What puzzles us